 (c) in any other case — by the creditor or a person authorised by the creditor to make the affidavit on behalf of the creditor.

-2.6 Form of affidavits
+2.6.
+Form of affidavits

 An affidavit must be in a form that complies with —

-(a) the Rules of the Supreme Court 1971;
+(a) the Rules of the Supreme Court 1971; or

 (b) the rules of the Supreme Court of the State (if any) or Territory (if any) where the affidavit was sworn or affirmed; or